NASA-IMPACT/veda-ui/docs/adr/20251211-github-issue-management-agreement.md

 - Simplify contributor task tracking (especially for ad-hoc contributors)
 - Simplify onboarding/rebuilding context on projects as contributors hop around from project to project
 - Simplify scanning issues in the Issues view (or any aggregated view) to identify what is relevant to project
+- Have defined owners of work
 - Prevent orphan tickets / orphaned work / missed issues
 - Help folks better understand how an issue should be defined.
-(Creating guidelines could help folks better understand how to breakdown a body of work)
+Creating guidelines could help folks better understand how to breakdown a body of work.
+(TBD - who own issue generation at different stages of a project)

 These needs can be accomplished by agreeing to a structure of organizing information, using issue templates and just trying it out to see how it goes knowing it won't be perfect.
 Hopefully this can be a stepping stone to defining some project processes to facilitate better team alignment on work.

+**Project is used to mean a body of work.
+Clarifying as project is a reserved github word that can mean something else.

 ### Is this broadly desired?
 Currently I've seen different individuals put effort into implementing and suggesting (Thank you @vitor) systems for managing github issues and a strong desire to have all project work logged.
 That leads me to believe we need it, and there's appetite to align on one!
 So hopefully the buy-in is there.